pyt3r/practice-package/docs/source/bond.rst

     .. image:: ../../images/finance/BondPresentValues.png
        :align: center

-To back out the yield, given the price, the following function may be invoked:
+To back out the bond's yield, given the price, the following function may be invoked:

     .. jupyter-execute::